aurelberra/stopwords/rationale.md

 The lists are maintained here in plain text files.
 The words are sorted by parts of speech to make it easier to adapt the lists.
 The categories are the following: conjunctions, prepositions/postpositions, adverbs, nouns, adjectives, verbs, pronouns (Greek and Latin), articles, particles, interjections (Greek), abbreviated *praenomina* (Latin).
 These headings are comments prefixed with an [octothorpe](https://en.wiktionary.org/wiki/octothorpe) and are therefore suppressed in Voyant Tools when the software creates user-defined, alphabetically-sorted lists.

+In Greek I have included elided forms without apostrophes, variants with the non-final and the final forms of sigma, variants of the articles with a lunate sigma, the additional dialectal forms and forms with iota adscript provided by the Diogenes software (see below).
+Forms with an acute accent on the last syllable are also included with a grave accent, and I added forms with an enclitic accent which the tests suggested to be very frequent.

+The Unicode (UTF-8) encoding of the Greek list has been normalised to a combining *tonos* in order to avoid problems with precombined diacritics (see for instance the Digital Classicist wiki page on [Duplicated vowel+oxia characters in Greek Unicode range](http://wiki.digitalclassicist.org/Greek_Unicode_duplicated_vowels)).
+Older digital texts may be using *oxia* accents and should be normalised before they can be reliably analysed.

 ## Original motivation

 Since 2014 I have been using Voyant Tools in my Digital Humanities courses, most often as an introduction to textual analysis, showing for example the principles and the limits of word clouds for Ancient Greek and Latin, first without and then with stopwords.
 This is why I needed stoplists as those implemented in the platform for many modern languages.
 I used and shared the lists suggested on the [Digital Classicist wiki page](http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_greek), which seemed good enough as a first approach.